dwyl/product-roadmap/README.md

 A _good_ product roadmap evolves over time in response to _feedback_;
 by definition it's _never_ "complete".
-What you are reading right now is a _snapshot_ of the roadmap as it is _right now_.
+What you are reading is a _snapshot_ of the roadmap as it is _right now_.
 If you ⭐ (bookmark) the repo
 and return to it in future, it will _definitely_ be different